 Sample the World's Best Coffee

 Colombia is one of the world's top coffee producers.
-Therefore it's every visitor's duty to sit down and enjoy a cup.
+Therefore every visitor has to sit down and enjoy a cup.

 Sure, you'll see it available everywhere, from vendors selling little cups on the street to small shops and restaurants, but for the most part, they aren't selling the country's higher quality, export-grade coffee.

-In 2014, Starbucks arrived, opening its first cafe in Bogotá, followed by multiple locations in Medellin, Cartagena, and other cities.
+In 2014, Starbucks opened its first cafe in Bogotá, followed by multiple locations in Medellin, Cartagena, and other cities.

 If you prefer family-run coffee shops, head to Pergamino in Parque Lleras.

-Since opening in 2012, it has received rave reviews from travelers and expats and has attracted a loyal Colombian clientele too.
-Pergamino has free Wi-Fi.
+Since opening in 2012, it has received rave reviews from travelers and expats and has attracted a loyal Colombian clientele.